Advantages and Disadvantages of Group Disability Income Insurance

 relative to individual disability insurance

-Employees may become complacent about their actual needs and not take individual responsibility to go the rest of the way.
-When it comes time to file a claim, employees are often surprised to learn that group Long Term Disability (LTD) insurance is intentionally designed not to be enough.
-Disabled employees soon learn about offsets, formulaic adjustments, and taxes only after it's too late to plug the gaps.
-They also have to take on a significant new expense - medical premiums without employer financial support.
+Having group insurance tends to make employees complacent about whether they are actually protected in the way they want, or whether they have enough.
+When it comes time to file a claim, employees are often surprised to learn that group Long Term Disability (LTD) insurance is intentionally designed not to be enough, and achieves this through the use of formulaic adjustments to the benefit.
+At the same time, employees overlook how their needs will change at the time of claim, especially regarding medical premiums and expenses which, because they are no longer an active employee, must be funded without employer financial support.
 Retirement contributions some to a halt, too.
-Employees overlook these gaps in part because the existence of group insurance is an excuse to ignore the subject, on the assumption the employer has taken care of it.
+Employees grossly underestimate how much benefit they will need because the existence of group insurance is an excuse to ignore the subject, on the assumption the employer has taken care of it.

 A voluntary, employee paid group program may not be sustainable.
 If participation drops below the minimum threshold, employees who signed up will lose their coverage.